dejan2609/tutorial-swarm-storm/README.md

 		/bin/bash /etc/init.sh zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com
 **Note:** You'll have to replace the hostnames in the comma-separated list above with your own.
 4. Set up the DNS in such a way that the first hostname in the list points towards `Ubuntu 1` and the others point towards the other two machines.
-4. Start `Ubuntu 1` and execute the following:
+4. Finally, start `Ubuntu 1` and execute the following:

 		/bin/bash /etc/init.sh zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com manager && \
 		/bin/bash /etc/swarm.sh zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com manager && \